wireapp/wire-server-deploy/offline/wiab-staging.md

   ```
   - You can always use this alias `d` later to interact with the ansible playbooks, k8s cluster and the helm charts.
   - The docker container mounts everything here from the `wire-server-deploy` directory, hence this acts an entry point for all the future interactions with ansible, k8s and helm charts.
+  - Please ensure that this environment doesn't contain `quay.io/wire/wire-server-deploy` docker image from previous installations, if it does then such images need to be removed.

 - **[Generating secrets](docs_ubuntu_22.04.md#generating-secrets)**
   - Run `bin/offline-secrets.sh` to generate fresh secrets for Minio and coturn services.
 It uses the docker container images shipped inside the `wire-server-deploy` directory.